whistlegraph/2022.aesthetic.computer/README.txt

  - [] Add jumping / movement speed.
       https://sites.google.com/site/zdrytchx/how-to/strafe-jumping-physics-the-real-mathematics

+*** Camera Pieces ***
+  - [] Pitch shifting / screaming / voice modulation recorder.
+  - [] Audio and video recording test.
+  - [] Ambient color suport for networked / multi-monitor setups / desktop.
+       (Also works with foveated / peripheral rendering)

+*** Tongue ***
+  - [] Make a tongue tracking game where you catch snowflakes.

+*** Pieces in Pieces ***
+  - [] Bring `bleep` into 3D.
+  - [] Make a layout of more than one piece in the same buffer.
+  - [] Like bleep and bubble and line... maybe even melody?
+  - [] Could melody just be imported as the background audio?
+  - [x] Make a contrived wrapper example that imports one piece into another.

+*** Slider ***
+  - [] How to tie a slider on your phone to a value in a param.
+      1. On a device, type `slider 0-255` or just `slider` for the default.
+      2. The slider will give you a special code.
+      3. Use that code while entering parameters like `line CODE 255 255` (Pieces do not accept remote controlled parameters fail to load.)
+          - The piece needs to send a request to the server to join the slider's room.
+      4. The slider can message the piece with a new value.
+      5. The piece can return other data, like color, for the slider.

 *** Native Apps ***
   - Research: https://capacitorjs.com
   - And/or continue to use my own shim?